q3769/conseq4j/README.md

   an [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) executor has to offer.
 - Since there is no bucket hashing, this API style decouples the submitted tasks from their execution threads.
-I.e. even the tasks of the same sequence key could be executed by different threads from the thread pool, albeit in sequential order.
+I.e. even related tasks of the same sequence key could be executed by different threads from the thread pool, albeit in sequential order.
 This may bring extra performance gain compared to the other API style.
 For simplicity, the default thread pool that facilitates this style's asynchronous execution is the JDK [ForkJoinPool#commonPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--)
   ; this is by using the default constructor:
   ```
   ConcurrentSequencerService conseqService = new ConseqService();
   ```